kulics/koral/book-en/document.md

 }
 ```

-An array, like any other type, is read-only by default, which means we can't modify its elements.
-If we need an array whose elements can be modified, we declare it as `mut` at construction time, just like any other type, so that we can get a mutable array.
+Arrays are also a mutable type.
 Modifying the elements of an array is similar to assigning values to member variables, except that it requires the use of subscript syntax.

 ```
 let main() = {
-    let x mut [Int]Array = mut [1, 2, 3, 4, 5];
+    let x [Int]Array = [1, 2, 3, 4, 5];
     printLine(x[0]); ## 1
     x[0] = 5;
     printLine(x[0]); ## 5
 }
 ```

-As shown in the code above, we declare x as a mutable array, and then we can assign values to the elements of the specified subscript using `[index] = value`.
+As shown in the code above, we declare x as a array, and then we can assign values to the elements of the specified subscript using `[index] = value`.

 ## Generic Functions